jason-c-kwan/GPT_assistant_front_end/README.md

 ```
 OPENAI_API_KEY = 'your_openai_api_key'
+ASSISTANT_ID = 'assistant_id' # You can find this in your platform.openai.com
 ```

-...replacing `'your_openai_api_key`` with your API key, of course.
+...replacing `'your_openai_api_key`` with your API key, of course, as well as the assistant_id.

-This current version just uses the standard GPT API.
-Subsequent versions will use the Assistant API to access an existing assistant made through [platform.openai.com](platform.openai.com).
+Allows access to an existing assistant made through [platform.openai.com](platform.openai.com).

 To create the environment you need: